-Located in the small town of Weston, West Virginia, it began construction sometime in the 1850’s but work halted due to the outbreak of the Civil War in 1861.
+Located in the small town of Weston, West Virginia, it began construction sometime in the 1850’s (and was originally to be called the Trans-Allegheny Lunatic Asylum) but work halted due to the outbreak of the Civil War in 1861.
 There was a brief fight over money issued to build the hospital, but eventually building resumed in 1862.
-After West Virginia became a state in 1863, the hospital was renamed the West Virginia Hospital for the Insane, and the first patients arrived the following year (then remained Weston Hospital).
+After West Virginia became a state in 1863, the hospital was renamed the West Virginia Hospital for the Insane, and the first patients arrived the following year (then later renamed again as Weston Hospital).

 The hospital became defunct and abandoned in 1994, when a large portion of the hospital was destroyed due to vandalism by county and city police officers playing paintball in it.
 Yes, really.
 A couple ended up buying it in 2000 and restored it enough to the point where they could give tours and add three small museums to the first floor.
 It’s been a pretty successful tourist attraction ever since, as well as a hotspot for ghost hunting crews, including many with TV shows.